 - Lateral positioning: Take advantage of the side threaded holes on solid jaws for auxiliary positioning, enhancing stability during high-feed, deep-cut operations.

 Remember, the vise’s FCD60 high-tensile ductile iron body provides excellent vibration damping.
-Pairing it with the right clamping strategy maintains even under harsh cutting conditions, workpiece stability is maintained, resulting in superior surface finishes and reduced tool wear.
+Pair that with the right clamping strategy and the workpiece stays put even under heavy cuts, which holds your surface finish and slows jaw and tool wear.

 Key maintenance practices include: